thesantatitan/engichat/README.md

 It uses web-rtc for video calling, and firebase is also used as a signalling server.
 This project was devloped for the Microsoft engage program.

+## Demo

+A demo can be found [here](engichat.web.app).
+The video calling feature might not work since I don't have a STUN or TURN server.

 ## Build Instructions

 1. Download the firebase config for your web app and export it as firebaseConfig in src/services/firebaseConfig.js